Muhammad V of Morocco: Struggle for independence

-Deposition and exile (1953–1955)
+Deposition and exile

-On 20 August 1953 (the eve of Eid al-Adha), the French colonial authorities forced Mohammed V, an important national symbol in the growing Moroccan independence movement, into exile in Corsica along with his family.
-His first cousin once removed, Mohammed Ben Aarafa, called the "French sultan," was made a puppet monarch and placed on the throne.
+On 20 August 1953 (the eve of Eid al-Adha), the French colonial authorities forced Muhammad V, an important national symbol in the growing Moroccan independence movement, into exile in Corsica along with his family.
+His first cousin once removed, Muhammad Ben Aarafa, called the "French sultan," was made a puppet monarch and placed on the throne.
 In response, Muhammad Zarqtuni bombed Casablanca's Central Market on Christmas Eve of that year.

-Mohammed and his family were then transferred to Madagascar in January 1954.
-Mohammed returned from exile on 16 November 1955, and was again recognized as Sultan after active opposition to the French protectorate.
+Muhammad and his family were then transferred to Madagascar in January 1954.
+Muhammad returned from exile on 16 November 1955, and was again recognized as Sultan after active opposition to the French protectorate.
 His triumphant return was for many the sign of the end of the colonial era.
 The situation became so tense that in 1955, the Moroccan nationalists, who enjoyed support in Libya, Algeria (with the FLN) and Egypt forced the French government to negotiate and recall the sultan.
 In February 1956 he successfully negotiated with France and Spain for the independence of Morocco.